haiwen/seafile-admin-docs/manual/docker/pro-edition/deploy_seafile_pro_with_docker.md

 docker compose up -d
 ```

-NOTE: You must run the above command in the directory with the docker-compose.yml.
+NOTE: You must run the above command in the directory with the `.env`.

 Wait a few moment for the database to initialize.
 You can now access Seafile at the host name specified in the Compose file.
 (A 502 Bad Gateway error means that the system has not yet completed the initialization.)